Leung Kin-fai: Reactions

 On 7 July, the students' union of the University of Hong Kong passed a motion which expressed "deep sadness" at the death of Leung, and appreciation of his "sacrifice", which the Security Bureau condemned as "no different from supporting and encouraging terrorism".
 Arthur Li, chairman of the governing council of the university, said that the motion was "indecent and not acceptable".
 The executive committee of the students' union apologised for the motion on 9 July, and stepped down from their posts.
 On 13 July the university de-recognized the student union and said it would "take further action" against students involved in the matter; Chief Executive Carrie Lam described the motion as "shameful".
 On 16 July, the police national security unit raided an office of the students' union, as well as the headquarters of the university student media outlet, and on 4 August the council of the university banned from the university all 32 students who had attended the union meeting, and prohibited them from using any of its facilities and services.
 Eric Cheung Tat-ming, principal lecturer at the University of Hong Kong Faculty of Law, dissented from the justification of the ban, and immediately resigned from the council.
 On 18 August, four student leaders were arrested by national security police, three of them over allegedly advocating terrorism.

 In late August, Vitasoy asked its employees to agree to the collection of highly personal nature such as names and details of family members, including memberships or affiliation of associations and different organisations, failing which the company might not be able to pay workers.
 Vitasoy said that such data would be handed over to law enforcement departments if required.
 While the company said that the information was necessary as a result of a computer system upgrade and to ensure compliance, staff unions declared the move highly unusual and questioned the relevance of the information to the exercise of Vitasoy's duties as an employer.

+Wai-ming, the victim of Leung's attack, survived the stabbing and gave an interview to the South China Morning Post.
+In it, he said that he could not forgive "a man who thought he could evade responsibility by committing suicide", as that sent a wrong message to society, and that his message to Leung was that he believed violence was wrong and is never the solution.